 I am working as a freelance web developer since 2011 and have more love for my work than ever before.
 I am very passionate about what I do and I can talk days and days and days of my practical experiences.

-Since the launch of my career I worked with more than a hundred people from all over the world.
+Since the launch of my career I worked with hundreds of people from all over the world.
 I shared projects with designers, engineers, doctors, lawyers and basically everyone except Martians (as far as I know).

 Even though I didn't plan to work in tech, I couldn't imagine doing anything else for a living.